-TABLE VII es by Using FT-Pro and periodic checkpointing.
-The parenthesiz
+TABLE 7 Application Completion Times by Using FT-Pro and Periodic Checkpointing

-Application Completion Times by USING FT-Pro and periodic checkpointing.
-The parenthesized numbers in the table are performance overheads (in percentage) on the application by USING periodic checkpointing or FT-Pro.
+The parenthesized numbers in the table are performance overheads (in percentage) on the application by using periodic checkpointing or FT-Pro.
 The interval I is set to 0.56 hours.
-With FT-Pro, in addition to $N_W$ , one spare node is allocated.
+With FT-Pro, in addition to N_W , one spare node is allocated.
 Both precision and recall are set to 0.7.

 Fig. 9.
-Time\Reduction and SU\Reduction Achieved by FT-Pro against periodic checkpointing.
+Time_Reduction and SU_Reduction achieved by FT-Pro against periodic checkpointing.
 The performance gain achieved by FT-Pro increases as the size of computation increases.

 Fig. 10.
-Performance Benefit Achieved by FT-Pro through Proactive Migration (in percentages).
+Performance benefit achieved by FT-Pro through proactive migration (in percentage).